“A movement of the Spirit that calls us to prayer and to an unprecedented partnership in God’s mission around the world.”

 Commitment to Community Prayer

-UBLA, in partnership with the Acts2Movement of the Baptist World Alliance, reaffirms its commitment to community prayer as an instrument of spiritual and social transformation.
-The goal is to pray intentionally for every neighborhood in the world, strengthening discipleship, church planting, and care for the most vulnerable.
-The target is to mobilize 1% of the global Baptist family — about 500,000 neighborhood chaplains — to pray, serve, and witness in their communities.
-Every believer is challenged to transform their home into a space of discipleship and care, sustained by a life of fasting, prayer, and compassionate service, in pursuit of a genuine spiritual revival.
+The goal is to mobilize 1% of the families of Latin America, forming hundreds of neighborhood chaplains — men and women willing to pray, serve, and bear witness in their communities.
+Each believer is challenged to transform their home into an environment of discipleship and care, sustained by a life of fasting, prayer, and compassionate service, in the pursuit of a genuine spiritual revival.

 Responsible: